betterscientificsoftware/bssw.io/Articles/Blog/RseStoriesPodcast.md

 <br>

-That still reflected my oen narrow life experience -- I could never imagine the stories that I'm just not familiar with.
+That still reflected my own narrow life experience — I could never imagine the stories that I'm just not familiar with.
 It wasn't good enough.
 I needed a mechanism that allows the research software engineers to tell their own stories without requiring much of their time.
 And I wanted a format in which the stories would be easy to digest, not overewhelming us with yet more reading material.
-Then the answer hit me -- and it was such a simple idea.
+Then the answer hit me — and it was such a simple idea.
 Whether we go for a run
 or embark on a daily commute, the podcast is  music for our ears.
-And so I decided -- without much thought about the immense amount of work it takes to devise, manage, and maintain a podcast, schedule people, edit audio, and edit it again -- that I would create such a podcast.
+And so I decided — without much thought about the immense amount of work it takes to devise, manage, and maintain a podcast, schedule people, edit audio, and edit it again — that I would create such a podcast.

 ### How do we do something we've never done before?